Near Seattle and Vancouver … and easy to get to!

 If you’re traveling from the south (Seattle area):

 Follow I-5 north to Conway and take Exit 221 to La Conner.
 Turn left at the stop sign after the exit ramp, cross over I-5, then turn right at the gas stations.
 Follow the signs to La Conner.
 This route twists and turns a little but will bring you right into the town of La Conner and Morris Street.
-The La Conner Visitor Information Center is located at 511-C Morris Street, which is in the second block of Morris Street (after the roundabout) and on your right.
+The La Conner Visitor Information Center is located at 413 Morris Street, which is in the third block of Morris Street (after the roundabout) and on your right across the street from Pioneer Market.

 If you’re traveling from the north (Vancouver):